(Click here for bottom)

 J

 Jahwist.
 German spelling of Yahwist.
 Refers to a component of the Pentateuch, and its supposed author.
 The three other major components, to the extent that agreement exists, are E (Elohist), D (Deuteronomist) and P (Psalmist).
-E and J texts are concentrated in the early books, particularly Genesis, and distinguished by the use of JHWH (His name) and Elohim.
+E and J texts are concentrated in the early books, particularly Genesis, and distinguished by the use of JHWH (tetragrammaton for His unspeakable name) and Elohim (an alternate designation, literally `gods').
 The Deuteronomist uses both names.
-Stories with two tellings in the bible are typically attributed to two different authors.
+It was one of the great nineteenth-century innovations of the Biblical text criticism (begun in Germany then) to suppose that stories with two tellings in the Bible are typically due to two different authors (a heresy, of course).

 In The Book of J, Harold Bloom speculated that the Jahwist was a woman in King Solomon's court.